-While last semester Nina Fischer and Christina Landbrecht engaged in dialogue with scientists to better understand how the relationship between art and science has changed as a result of the current pandemic, this semester their focus will shift to how the relationship between art and science is being affected by climate change.
+While in sumnmersemester 2020 Nina Fischer and Christina Landbrecht engaged in dialogue with scientists to better understand how the relationship between art and science has changed as a result of the current pandemic, their focus shifted to how the relationship between art and science is being affected by climate change in wintersemester 2020/ 21.

-The seminar will begin with a workshop by the biologist Alessandro Volpato: “Mind the Fungi.
-Pilze und die Biotechnologie der Zukunft”, which will be held at Top Lab* in Neukölln/Berlin (*Top Lab is a collaboration between the Art Laboratory Berlin and the Institute for Biotechnology, TU Berlin).
-Participants will learn how to cultivate vegan materials like fungi in the laboratory with the objective of testing different climate-neutral artistic strategies.
+The seminar begun with a workshop by the biologist Alessandro Volpato: “Mind the Fungi.
+Pilze und die Biotechnologie der Zukunft”, which had been held at Top Lab* in Neukölln/Berlin (*Top Lab is a collaboration between the Art Laboratory Berlin and the Institute for Biotechnology, TU Berlin).
+Participants learned how to cultivate vegan materials like fungi in the laboratory with the objective of testing different climate-neutral artistic strategies.

-In November we will speak with scholars from the research network Climate Crisis Thinking in the Humanities and Social Sciences, which was founded in 2019 at the University of Oxford and is currently doing work related to the animal perspective.
+In November they spoke with scholars from the research network Climate Crisis Thinking in the Humanities and Social Sciences, which was founded in 2019 at the University of Oxford and is currently doing work related to the animal perspective.

 This is a long overdue paradigm change.
 While until now scientific insights have been the primary basis for political and social measures to curb the climate crisis, this approach shifts the focus to the perspective of nature and animals, which could help achieve new insights into manners of dealing with climate change.

-Conversations with artists, curators and scholars in the humanities are planned for January and February.
-We would like to examine the sustainability and carbon neutrality of the work of artists and the art scene and discuss exhibition concepts that place focus on climate change not just in terms of content but also in their approach, for example the exhibition "Down to earth" at the Gropiusbau in Berlin.
+Conversations with artists, curators and scholars in the humanities followed for January and February.
+They examined the sustainability and carbon neutrality of the work of artists and the art scene and discussed exhibition concepts that place focus on climate change not just in terms of content but also in their approach, for example the exhibition "Down to earth" at the Gropiusbau in Berlin.

-A conversation with Professor Daniel Irrgang (HfG Karlsruhe), media expert and member of the academic advisory board for the exhibition "Critial Zones" (ZKM Karlsruhe, curated by Peter Weibel and Bruno Latour) is also planned, as is an excursion to this exhibition in January 2021.
+A conversation with Professor Daniel Irrgang (HfG Karlsruhe), media expert and member of the academic advisory board for the exhibition "Critial Zones" (ZKM Karlsruhe, curated by Peter Weibel and Bruno Latour) was also planned, as was an excursion to this exhibition in January 2021.

-The main seminar on Wednesday will alternate for the first time with the practice-oriented film seminar offered by Lilli Kuschel, in which students will examine the altered behavioural patterns of wild animals in Berlin and document these behaviours on film.
+The main seminar on Wednesday was alternate for the first time with the practice-oriented film seminar offered by Lilli Kuschel, in which students examined the altered behavioural patterns of wild animals in Berlin and documented these behaviours on film.